Onelinerhub/onelinerhub/vim/how-to-hide-line-numbers.md

-# How to show line numbers
+# How to hide line numbers

-Enable or disable line numbers in VIM.
+Disable line numbers in VIM.

 ```bash
 :set nonumber